adrianbj/TracyDebugger/docs/debug-methods.md

 In most cases using the shortcut is the easiest option, although if you have a conflict with another method you may want to disable the shortcuts via the config settings and use the TD namespaced version.

+### Copy dump output as Markdown

+Every `bd()` / `d()` (and the big-variant) call renders a small "Copy as Markdown" button at the top-right of the dump.
+It copies a plaintext/markdown representation of the dumped value to the clipboard, formatted for pasting into a Claude or other AI agent prompt.
+Useful when you want an agent to reason about a `$page`, repeater, selector result, etc. without having to manually serialize it.

+The same button appears on stack frames in the Tracy Exceptions panel.

 ## addBreakpoint

 Method for use with the [Performance Panel](debug-bar.md#performance)